byjg/php-anydataset/docs/populate.md

 # Populate AnyDataSet

-You can populate an AnyDataSet with data from an array or a file.
+You can populate an AnyDataSet with data from various sources including arrays, files, or by building it incrementally.

 ## Populate from an Array

 You can populate an AnyDataSet with data from an array.
+Each element in the array should be an associative array representing a row.

 ```php
 <?php